SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

 1. Select the 'Content Modifier' step.
 <br>![](../ex3/images/image30.png)

-1. Name this step as 'Extract Customer ID' in the General tab of the properties sheet.
+1. Title this step as 'Extract Customer ID' in the General tab of the property sheet.
 In the 'Exchange Property' tab, click on 'Add' and add a new property named `customerID`.
 Set the Source type to `XPath`, source value to `/SalesOrder/SalesOrder_Type/PurchaseOrderByCustomer`, and the Data Type to `java.lang.String`.
 <br>![](../ex3/images/image31.png)

 1. After this step, click on 'Add Flow Step'.